By Dennis F. Hallahan

 About The Author

-Dennis Hallahan (email@example.com) has over 30 years of experience with onsite wastewater treatment systems design and construction.
-Currently technical director at Infiltrator Water Technologies, he is responsible for technology transfer between Infiltrator and the regulatory and design communities and consults on product research and testing for universities and private consultants.
-Hallahan received his Master of Science degree in civil engineering from the University of Connecticut and his Bachelor of Science in civil engineering from the University of Vermont.
+Dennis F. Hallahan, PE, has more than 30 years of experience with onsite wastewater treatment systems design and construction.
+Currently Technical Director at Infiltrator Water Technologies, he is responsible for technology transfer between Infiltrator and the regulatory and design communities and consults on product research and testing for universities and private consultants.
+Hallahan received his MS in civil engineering from the University of Connecticut and his BS in civil engineering from the University of Vermont.
 He is a registered professional engineer in Connecticut and holds several patents for onsite wastewater products.